RuyiLi/qwiklinks/README.md

 The qwiklinks extension allows you to access your links through the browser search bar (for developers, see [omnibox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/omnibox)).
 Simply type `qw <name>` and hit enter to load the corresponding URL.
 A list of suggestions matching what you currently have typed will appear as you type the name.

 You can specify arguments by inserting placeholders in the form of `$D` in your URL, where `D` is some number between 1 and 9 inclusive.
-You can then specify arguments by inserting a space after your qwiklink name.
+You can then specify arguments, separated by spaces, after the name of the qwiklink.
 For example, to navigate to the "/r/all" subreddit in the below image, one would type `qw r all` into the searchbar.
 All instances of `$1` in the URL will be replaced by `all`.

 </div>